 Come to think of it, Vladimir isn’t the only guy around here trying to figure out how to be a person.
 Estragon, with no notion of how to act, resorts to the same play-acting.
 "Let’s abuse each other," he offers.
 "Let’s make it up," or have an argument, or ask questions, etc. It doesn’t get much more explicit than Estragon’s suggestion that they literally pretend to be Lucky and Pozzo, two men who also, incidentally, pick up on cues of how to act from those around them.

 What distinguishes Vladimir, though, is his complete lack of awareness at his own state of pretend.
-Estragon is quite aware ("We always find something […] to give us the impression we exist"), and Pozzo is more than willing to admit that most of what he does is pointless ("To-morrow I won’t remember having met you to-day"), but Vladimir hasn’t stepped outside his own dissemblance to realize that he’s just faking it.
+Estragon is quite aware ("We always find something […] to give us the impression we exist" (2.293)), and Pozzo is more than willing to admit that most of what he does is pointless ("To-morrow I won’t remember having met you to-day" (2.751)), but Vladimir hasn’t stepped outside his own dissemblance to realize that he’s just faking it.
 Look at his exchange his Estragon, in which he commands him to say he is happy "even if it’s not true."
 It may be that Vladimir is satisfied with the illusion of being human, which is some ways would mean he’s actually the worst off of all these guys.

 Yet still, amazingly, if we had to pick one character with whom we most identify, it would be Vladimir—although the competition isn’t exactly stiff.
-Nowhere is this more true than at the end of Act II, when Vladimir is at his most lucid and logical.
+Nowhere is this more true than at the end of Act 2, when Vladimir is at his most lucid and logical.
 Conversing with the Boy, Vladimir realizes that the kid will come back tomorrow having forgotten this interaction.
 He will likely report that Godot can’t make it, just as he has done day after day in the past.

-Of course, the fact that we can, at least at times, identify with Vladimir is what makes he and Estragon’s predicament so disturbing.
+Of course, the fact that we can, at least at times, identify with Vladimir is what makes his and Estragon’s predicament so disturbing.
 (If they were a pair of bananas running around, it probably wouldn’t be so poignant.)
 Even more frustrating for us to watch is the fact that, actually, all Vladimir’s problems are Vladimir’s fault.
 He lives in a hell of his own making.
 According to Vladimir, the act of waiting for Godot prevents him from choosing another action.

 But what Vladimir fails to realize is that the act of waiting for Godot is a choice in itself.
 If he is restricted by his waiting, it’s because he chooses to wait and therefore chooses to be restricted.
 Notice that he is the character—not Estragon—who insists that they stay put.
 His rationale is that, once the appointment is made, he has to keep it; but as we see twice through his interaction with the Boy, Vladimir always chooses to renew his appointment with Godot.
 In this way he is self-damning; he ends every day of waiting by committing to do the same the next day.